Eyelid Surgery (Blepharoplasty)

 Eyelid surgery is not just a purely cosmetic surgical procedure as many younger people are affected with sagging eyelids.
 Drooping upper eyelids can have a number of causes, including heredity, sun exposure and chronic eye rubbing.
 For those individuals whose vision is affected by the drooping of the upper eyelid, blepharoplasty can help restore the patient’s visual field.
 If you feel your vision can benefit from upper eyelid surgery, check with your health insurance plan to see if blepharoplasty is a covered procedure.
 The professional staff at Careaga Plastic Surgery Center can help you with any questions.

-Fortunately, under the expert training and surgical expertise of Dr. Daniel E. Careaga, you can attain dramatically younger eyes and improve your facial appearance.
+Fortunately, under the expert training and surgical expertise of Dr. Daniel E. Careaga or Dr. Paul D. Durand, you can attain dramatically younger eyes and improve your facial appearance.

 What Results Can I Expect from a Blepharoplaty (Eyelid/EyeLift) Plastic Surgery?